 Angel Investors in the Philippines Disadvantages

 - May be hard to find

 - Funds may be less than what’s offered by venture capitalists

 - Release of funds may be slow

 💸 Invoice Financing

-Invoice financing is usually expensive and should be used as a last resort.
+Invoice financing in the Philippines is usually expensive and should be used as a last resort.
 To avoid this service, you should strengthen your collection system and stay firm with late-paying clients.
 Screen your customers carefully before doing business with them.

 Invoice Financing Advantages